trundev/setup-gdal/README.md

 - `base-dir` - The base directory under `$GITHUB_WORKSPACE` to perform the build
 - `cache-key-prefix` - Extra string to be added to the cache-key.
 To be used as a workaround, if the cache is incompatible between different versions of the same OS (like `macOS-11` and `macOS-12`).
+- `use-conda` - Use conda, instead of GISInternals/system packages

 **Default inputs example**
 ```yaml